Pulkitarora12/CodeWar/README.md

 # CodeWar ⚔️

 **CodeWar** is a real-time, gamified competitive programming platform that allows developers to compete in synchronized, head-to-head coding challenges.
-By integrating with the **Codeforces API**, the platform automates problem discovery and submission verification, providing a seamless "competitive room" experience with live leaderboards.
+By integrating with the **Codeforces API**, the platform automates problem discovery and submission verification, providing a seamless "competitive room" experience with live leaderboards and contest history.

 ## 🚀 Core Features